zyg11/list-of-papers-read/README.md

-# List of papers read
+# List Of Papers Read

+Here are the papers I have read and studied in the past years.

 ## Network Architecture